makelinux/gitm/README.rst

 There are great tools for multiple gits (git repositories) management: repo and git submodules.
-But sometimes you can have dozens or hundreds of standalone gits which you would like to manage without manual initialization of repo or git submodules.
+But sometimes you can have dozens or hundreds of standalone gits which you would like to manage without overhead of manual initialization of repo or git submodules.

 The mission of git-m is to simplify work with multiple gits.